Posted by Mary on May 7, 2020

 Set the camera so that you can barely see off the backdrop.
 It is better to crop in when editing the photos than to have someone's head cut out of shot on your best picture.

 Study some professional photos and try to mimic the poses and positioning.
 If none seem to work for you, just do whatever looks even or symmetrical.
-Family projects like this one save money and help preserve precious memories!

-In the summer, the best kinds of family projects are outdoor ones.
 Using the skills you’ve begun developing while teaching your children chores, you’ll find many hands make light work with this project.
-A Mary garden is a great way to:

-You will definitely beautify your yard in the process.
 Before purchasing flowers, draw a sketch of your space.
 From this sketch consider the height of the flowers and your overall color scheme.

 You can use a color wheel to help you choose flowers.
 Use colors that are opposite each other on the wheel so as to create the most striking results.
 Use several shades of green to work as neutrals to use between the contrasting flower colors.